CRCL/worlddata/README.md

 CRCL world data
 =========

-Enrich country codes with names, continent, time zone, coordinates and tld.
+Enrich country codes with names, continent, time zone, coordinates, and TLDs.

 ### ** Warning ** this package is still in development
-use at your own risk - before we release a major version, every update can contain CB's
+Use at your own risk - before we release a major version, every update can contain compatibility breaks!

 Installation / Usage